 We've separated spoilers onto different pages, so be warned that pages 2 and 3 feature the second and third forms of Grookey, Scorbunny and Sobble.
 Only visit those if you're happy to have the surprise spoiled!

 You can also check out the entire Galar Pokédex or our Pokémon type chart for info on strengths and weaknesses, hunt out Easter Eggs in Pokémon Sword and Shield, find out how to find and evolve Galar region Pokémon from Sirfetch'd to Frosmoth, Alcremie and many more.

-But now, let's get reacquainted with the starters we met back in February 2019...
+But now, let's get reacquainted with the starters we first met way back in February 2019...

 Grookey is a little Grass-type monkey and is therefore weak against Bug-, Fire-, Flying-, Ice- and Poison-type Pokémon and moves.
 However, he is strong against Ground-, Rock- and Water-type Pokémon and moves.

 He’s a cute little monkey - what’s not to like?
 Personally, we enjoy banging the drum for Grookey but his Fire-type rival is also tempting...